Controlling qubit-oscillator systems using linear parameter sweeps: Landau-Zener sweep of qubit coupled to oscillator

 with

+This expression for $\Delta_n$ resembles a Poisson distribution with $\left\langle n \right\rangle = (2g/\omega)^2$, because it is obtained by taking the overlap between the oscillator state $\ket{0}$ displaced by $g/\omega$ in one direction with the state $\ket{n}$ displaced by $g/\omega$ in the opposite direction \cite{Ashhab2010}.
 It is worth noting here that the expressions for $P(\downarrow, n)$ are exact \cite{Wubs}.
 Note also that the relation $\sum_n \Delta_n^2 = \Delta^2$ follows from the completeness of the photon-number basis states, and it ensures that the sum of all the probabilities in Eq.~(\ref{Eq:LZwOProbabilities}) is equal to one.

 It can be intuitively expected that if the gaps at the different avoided crossings, i.e.~Eq.~(\ref{Eq:LZwOGaps}), are small relative to the energy scale separating the energy levels, i.e.~$\omega$, the picture of independent LZ transitions will be valid.
-This situation is realized when $\Delta/\omega\lesssim 1$.
-In the opposite limit, i.e.~when $\Delta/\omega\gg 1$, the energy level structure becomes more complex, and the LZ transitions cannot be considered as occurring independently.
-We have performed numerical simulations of this case.
-The results will be shown below.
-We note here that the small-gap scenario is also obtained when $g/\omega\gg 1$.
-However, this extreme limit is not of strong interest to us in this work, in addition to being computationally challenging.
-We therefore do not investigate its validity in our numerical simulations.
+This situation is realized when $\Delta/\omega\lesssim 1$ and/or $g/\omega\gg 1$.
+Outside these regimes, the energy level structure becomes more complex, and the LZ transitions cannot be considered as occurring independently.
+We will show the results of numerical simulations that test the validity conditions of Eq.~(\ref{Eq:LZwOProbabilities}).
+We note here that the extreme regime where $\Delta/\omega\gg 1$ and $g/\omega\gg 1$ is not of strong interest to us in this work, partly because both conditions are difficult to realize experimentally, in addition to the fact that the corresponding simulations are computationally challenging.
+We therefore do not investigate this regime in detail in our numerical simulations.

 According to Eq.~(\ref{Eq:LZwOProbabilities}), the probabilities $P(\uparrow, n)$ depend on three independent parameters: $v/\Delta^2$, $g/\omega$ and $n$.
 In particular, the formulae suggest that the ratio $\Delta/\omega$ does not affect the structure of the probability peaks described by Eq.~(\ref{Eq:LZwOProbabilities}).
 The qubit gap $\Delta$ affects $P(\uparrow, n)$ only through the ratio $\Delta^2/v$.
 For example, an increase in $\Delta$ simply shifts all the $P(\gamma,n)$ curves to higher values of $v$.
 The formulae in Eq.~(\ref{Eq:LZwOProbabilities}) for a few of the representative states are plotted in Fig.~\ref{Fig:LZwO010}.
 As mentioned above, the probability for the qubit to remain in the initial state, i.e.~$\ket{\downarrow,0}$, is independent of the coupling to the oscillator.
 For the qubit state $\uparrow$, as one would intuitively expect, the occupation probability of the final-time ground state (i.e.~$\ket{\uparrow,0}$) approaches one in the adiabatic limit and approaches zero in the fast-sweep limit.
 Hence the plot of $P(\uparrow, 0)$ as a function of $v/\Delta^2$ looks generally like an inverted version of $P(\downarrow, 0)$.
 As $g/\omega$ increases, the curve of $P(\uparrow, 0)$ shifts to the left, i.e.~the drop of $P(\uparrow, 0)$ from one to zero occurs at smaller values of $v/\Delta^2$.